-\begin{enumerate} \item $z_{\rm spec}$ if the cluster has at least three spectroscopic members and the final velocity clipping converged, \item $z_{\rm spec,cg}$ if there is a spectroscopic redshift for the galaxy at the optical center, \item $z_\lambda$ if a photometric redshift is available and it is within the calibrated range, \item $z_{\rm lit}$ otherwise. \end{enumerate}
+\begin{enumerate} \item $z_{\rm spec}$ if the cluster has at least three spectroscopic members and the final velocity clipping converged, \item $z_{\rm spec,cg}$ if there is a spectroscopic redshift for the galaxy at the optical center, \item $z_\lambda$ if a photometric redshift is available and it is within the calibrated redshift range (see below), \item $z_{\rm lit}$ otherwise. \end{enumerate}

-The spectroscopic redshift $z_{\rm spec}$ receives the highest priority because it has a low uncertainty and is unbiased.
+The spectroscopic redshift $z_{\rm spec}$ received the highest priority because it has a low uncertainty and is unbiased.
 The $z_{\rm spec,cg}$ is also unbiased.
-Still, it has a larger uncertainty because the central galaxy can have a non-zero line-of-sight velocity relative to the cluster (see Example in Figure \ref{fig:zspec_example}).
+Still, it has a larger uncertainty because the central galaxy can have a non-zero line-of-sight velocity relative to the cluster (see example in Figure \ref{fig:zspec_example}).
 We perform a detailed analysis of the photometric redshift accuracy in Section \ref{sec:redshift_accuracy}.

-The photometric redshifts are calibrated in a limited redshift range $0.05<z_\lambda<0.9$ (for the $grz$ \& $griz$ runs), or $0.05<z_\lambda<1.2$ (for the $grzw1$ \& $grizw1$ runs).
+The photometric redshifts were calibrated in a limited redshift range $0.05<z_\lambda<0.9$ (for the $grz$ \& $griz$ runs), or $0.05<z_\lambda<1.2$ (for the $grzw1$ \& $grizw1$ runs).
 Details are given in Appendix \ref{sec:redseq}.
-Only photometric redshifts inside of that range are reliable.
-If a cluster photometric redshift is outside of these limits and no spectroscopic redshift is available, we adopt the literature redshift as the best redshift if it is available.
+Only photometric redshifts inside that range are reliable.
+If a cluster photometric redshift is outside these limits and no spectroscopic redshift is available, we adopted the literature redshift as the best redshift if it was available.

-\subsection{Velocity Dispersion from Spectroscopic Member Redshifts}
+\subsection{Velocity dispersion from spectroscopic member redshifts}